 A form of protection from the Lifetime Allowance charge.
-Members must register with HMRC before 6 April 2017 for Individual Protection 2014 to apply.
-Members who expect their benefits at retirement to be more than £1.25m can apply and the value of their pension benefits at 5 April 2014 is protected up to a maximum value of £1.5m.
-Members with Primary Protection cannot apply.
+Members must have registered with HMRC before 6 April 2017 for Individual Protection 2014 to apply.
+Members who expected their benefits at retirement to be more than £1.25m could apply for the value of their pension benefits at 5 April 2014 to be protected up to a maximum value of £1.5m.
+Members with Primary Protection could not apply.

 Detailed guidance about IP14 is available on the HMRC website: visit www.gov.uk

-From April 2016, individuals who expect their benefits at retirement to be more than £1m can apply to protect the value of their pension benefits at 5 April 2016 up to £1.25m.
+From April 2016, individuals who expected their benefits at retirement to be more than £1m could apply to protect the value of their pension benefits at 5 April 2016 up to £1.25m.
 For more details see www.hmrc.gov.uk/pensionschemes/pension-savings-la.htm.

 |Late retirement||Drawing your pension after your Normal Retirement Age.|

 |Lifetime Allowance (LTA)||

 The combined value of all your pension and lump sum entitlements from all UK registered pension arrangements you belong to must be compared against the LTA set for the year you draw your benefits.

 |Lifetime Allowance value||